jcirce/pressure-rig-software/readme.md

 Camera will not take commands unless you are clicked on the frame's view on the computer, ensure you are not typing in the terminal, but clicked on the camera frame

 6. Clean up dir
-- use file viewer to see that all the images are in correct directory and labelled properly (relabel as needed)
+- use file explorer (got to desktop/pressure-rig/software/data) to see that all the images are in correct directory and labelled properly (relabel as needed)
 - remove any dir/folders created with typos

 ## 4. Push Photos to github